 Published by Sara

-I'm middle-aged, mother of two adult sons, and a wife.
-I've been a teacher, counselor, medical transcriptionist, student teacher supervisor, substitute teacher and now I work in retail.
-File that under life takes many twists and turns one cannot predict!
+I'm a middle-aged wife and mother of two adult sons.
+I've been a teacher, counselor, medical transcriptionist, student teacher supervisor, substitute teacher and retail clerk.
+Staying home now due to fibromyalgia.
+Seeking purpose.
 View more posts